This article originally appeared on VICE UK.

 I spend the majority of my time as a consumer convinced that popular fashion is just a game made up by the super-wealthy to see what deranged tat they can get the proles to wear.
 Of course, style is about expressing yourself, and everyone should wear whatever they like – ideas about clothes and accessories having to be necessarily "flattering" be damned.
 But the style of a few quickly morphs into fashion at large, and we often end up loading up on crap we don't even like in what feels like a collective fugue, just because it's there.

-In the years that I've been a member of the clothes-buying public, "fashion" has given us: waist belts, disco pants, platform espadrilles, low rise jeans, boot cut jeans, carrot jeans, jeans and blazers, jeans and sheux, them heinous Topman tops with the neon piping and the three buttons down the front that every lad in sixth form used to wear, combat trousers, SAVE THE RAVE T-shirts, "shackets", "cold shoulders", cycling shorts repurposed as legitimate daywear, bodycon, and girls named Isabelle in Burberry-print boob tubes.
+In the years that I've been a member of the clothes-buying public, "fashion" has given us: waist belts, disco pants, platform sandals, low-rise jeans, bootcut jeans, way too tight skinny jeans, jeans and blazers, jeans and sheux, thoes heinous Topman tops with the neon piping and the three buttons down the front that every guy in high school used to wear, cargo pants, SAVE THE RAVE T-shirts, "shackets," "cold shoulders," cycling shorts repurposed as legitimate daywear, bodycon, and girls named Isabelle in Burberry-print boob tubes.
 We have come to regret much of this.

 The rule of sunglasses is this: